Adionika

 Structure of Executive Bodies

-The Government — the central executive body, comprising the Prime Minister, 7 deputy prime ministers and 24 ministers (data as of July 2024).
+The Government — the central executive body.
+The 44th Government (Prime Minister Milojko Spajić), after the third reshuffle of 23 July 2026, comprises the Prime Minister, 7 deputy prime ministers, 25 ministries and 2 ministers without portfolio — 35 members in total (as of August 2026).
 Key tasks: developing state policy; coordinating ministry activities; managing state property; preparing and executing the state budget.

-The following ministries operate in Montenegro (structure may change by government decision):
+25 ministries operate in Montenegro as of August 2026 (the structure may change by government decision), including:

 Administrative bodies (uprave) Executive functions, administrative oversight.